SGBA: Semantic Gaussian Mixture Model-Based LiDAR Bundle Adjustment: Method

 where $\delta\bs{r}_k = Log\left( \hat{\bs{R}}_k\Bar{\bs{R}}_k^{-1} \right) \in \mathbb{R}^3$ and $\delta\bs{p}_k =\hat{\bs{p}}_k-\Bar{\bs{p}}_k$.
 The MLE problem thus becomes a linear least squares problem:

-This problem is about to solve for $\delta\bs{T}$ based on the residual $\bs{b}$ and Jacobian matrix $\bs{H}$.
-We study the condition number of the problem with respect to perturbations in $\bs{H}$ \cite{bookLinearAlgebra}:

-where $\lambda_{max}\left\{\bs{H}^T\bs{H}\right\}$ and $\lambda_{min}\left\{\bs{H}^T\bs{H}\right\}$ represent the maximum and minimum eigenvalue of $\bs{H}^T\bs{H}$. $\kappa\left(\bs{H}\right)$ is important in numerical linear algebra, for it can determine how accurately one can solve the linear least squares problem.
+This problem is about solving for $\delta\bs{T}$ based on the residual $\bs{b}$ and Jacobian matrix $\bs{H}$.
+We study the condition number of the problem with respect to perturbations in $\bs{H}$ \cite{bookLinearAlgebra}: where $\lambda_{max}\left\{\bs{H}^T\bs{H}\right\}$ and $\lambda_{min}\left\{\bs{H}^T\bs{H}\right\}$ represent the maximum and minimum eigenvalue of $\bs{H}^T\bs{H}$. $\kappa\left(\bs{H}\right)$ is important in numerical linear algebra, for it can determine how accurately one can solve the linear least squares problem.
 If a problem $\bs{H}\delta\bs{T}=\bs{b}$ has a high $\kappa\left(\bs{H}\right)$, it is ill-conditioned and should expect to ``lose $\log\kappa\left(\bs{H}\right) digits$'' in computing the solution \cite{bookLinearAlgebra}.
 Therefore, our goal can be summarized as follows: we want to construct \eqref{eq_maxmization_t_reduced} with as few constraints as possible while ensuring that $\kappa\left\{\bs{H}\right\}$ is not too large (usually less than 100 is considered well-conditioned \cite{golub13}).
 Compared with other degeneracy evaluation frameworks \cite{zhang2016degeneracy, tuna2023x}, conditional number eliminates the need for scenario-specific thresholds and provides computational efficiency, reducing the overhead associated with methods like information analysis.

 In implementation, we divide the entire semantic set $\bs{S}$ into two parts: the initial set $\bs{S}_{ini}$ and the remaining set $\bs{S}_{rm}$. $\bs{S}_{ini}$ should include ubiquitous semantic layers in the operating environment that ensure a well-conditioned optimization problem, such as ground, poles, and lane markings for autonomous vehicles.
 The optimization problem \eqref{eq_maxmization_t_reduced} is initially constructed on $\bs{S}_{ini}$.
 Then we linearize it at $\Bar{\bs{T}}$ and evaluate the condition number $\kappa\left\{\bs{H}\right\}$.
 If $\kappa\left\{\bs{H}\right\} < \kappa_{thd}$, the problem is well-conditioned on $\bs{S}_{ini}$.
 Otherwise, the problem is considered degenerate and we need to randomly select a semantic label $s$ from $\bs{S}_{rm}$ and combine it with $\bs{S}_{ini}$ to construct a new cost function. $s$ will be retained if the new condition number is smaller than the original one; otherwise, it will be discarded.
 This process is repeated until the new condition number falls below $\kappa_{thd}$.
 If this cannot be achieved even after $n_c$ iterations, the poses will remain unchanged.
 In conclusion, the implementation of SGBA on a batch of LiDAR scans is illustrated in Algorithm \ref{alg_GBA}.
 To clarify, $\bs{X}^q = \left\{\bs{L}^q, \bs{T}^q \right\}$ denotes the model parameter at the $q_{th}$ iteration.